TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Pickaxe*:
     * Adding expanders now increases the tool's area to 1x1x3, then to 1x3x3
-    * Does 1 heart of armor piercing damage
+    * Starts with Piercing II, in exchange for a lower damage stat
 * *Mattock*:
     * Makes paths instead of hoeing, effective on all blocks the shovel could break
     * Replaces the shovel